A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: RIS Architectures and Optimization

 \section{RIS Architectures and Optimization}

-We have shown that $Z$-, $Y$-, and $S$-parameters can be equivalently used to characterize the RIS-aided communication model.
+We have shown that the $Z$-, $Y$-, and $S$-parameters can be equivalently used to characterize an RIS-aided communication model.
 Similarly, they can be equivalently used to characterize the $N_I$-port reconfigurable impedance network implementing the RIS.
 In this section, we discuss how the matrices $\mathbf{Z}_I$, $\mathbf{Y}_I$, and $\boldsymbol{\Theta}$ can be used to characterize different RIS architectures, including conventional RIS and BD-RIS.
-In addition, we discuss the advantages of $Z$-, $Y$-, and $S$-parameters in optimizing the RIS.
+In addition, we discuss the advantages of the $Z$-, $Y$-, and $S$-parameters in optimizing an RIS.